 A secondary teaching certificate in social studies is also available through a separate certification plan in collaboration with the College of Education.
 Social Studies with Secondary Certification certifies you to teach economics, geography, government, history, psychology and sociology for grades 7-12.
-Visit our website for more details.
+Visit Social Science for more details.

 Study abroad opportunities offer unique learning experiences that can be applied toward the degree.
 The Study Abroad Office oversees hundreds of programs in dozens of countries around the world.
-For more information on study abroad, visit their website.
+For more information on study abroad, visit the Study Abroad Office.

 Many of our faculty members in the social sciences are considered experts in their fields and have written hundreds of books and articles.
 They’ve also earned recognition from the: